Burp Suite for Pentester: Web Scanner & Crawler

 Further, the Crawl optimization option segregates within the “Fastest to the Deepest”, thereby we’ll thus change it according to our requirement.

-There are applications that carry user registration or login portals, thus checking both the options will thus guide the burp’s crawler to self-register with some random values if encounters up with a signup portal and even use wrong credentials at the login portals such in order to determine the website’s behaviour.
+There are applications that carry user registration or login portals, thus checking both options will guide the burp’s crawler to self-register with some random values if it encounters a signup portal and even use wrong credentials at the login portals such in order to determine the website’s behaviour.

 Now with all these configurations as soon as we hit the “Save” button we thus get our crawler listed at the New scan dashboard.